ARM-software/vscode-arm-debugger/README.md

     1. Select `arm-debugger.flash: Flash Device` in the drop-down list.

-1. For boards with multiple cores, you must select the appropriate processor for your project in the [Select a processor]{.ui} drop-down list that displays at the top of the window.
+1. For boards with multiple cores, you must select the appropriate processor for your project in the **Select a processor** drop-down list that displays at the top of the window.

 ### Debug the project on your board